psu13/mutable-hakyll/posts/internet-music-stories.md

 After seeing/hearing this I went out and bought everything Dessa had ever done.
 And I have continued to do so for the last ten years.
 And you should too.

-Serendipity (mostly) unmediated by automatic music delivery "algorithms" as we know them today.
+This was serendipity unmediated by automatic music delivery "algorithms" as we know them today.
 Not even the idiotic Youtube Play Next queue.
 Just a bit of Internet search.

 Oh, this video about Dessa's then new record (Parts of Speech), which is now ten years